scott-fuhrmann/Cybersecurity-Project-1/README.md

 The main purpose of this network is to expose a load-balanced and monitored instance of DVWA, the D*mn Vulnerable Web Application.

-Load balancing ensures high availability for the application, in addition to restricting external access to the network.
+Load balancing ensures high availability for the Vulnerable web application, in addition to restricting external access to the network.

-Integrating an ELK server allows users to easily monitor the vulnerable VMs for changes to the file system and system metrics.
+Integrating an ELK server allows users to easily monitor the vulnerable VMs for irregularities highlighted in system logs as well as monitoring system metrics.

 The configuration details of each machine may be found below.